The Tahoe to Yosemite Trail

 The section across the North Yosemite Backcountry is very long (75 miles between the Kennedy Meadows and Tuolumne Meadows resupply points) and very difficult, which means this section of trail does not lend itself to a whole lot of modification or extension as part of a long distance backpacking trip along the TYT or PCT.
 The North Yosemite Backcountry offers lots of great hiking loops on its own.

 The Bensen Lake Loop, the Grand Canyon of the Tuolumne running down to Hetch Hetchy draining the series of great granite canyons crossed higher up by our TYT/PCT route offer a huge number of local long-distance loops around the North Yosemite Backcountry.

 Section Hike the TYT

 The hike South from Sonora Pass or Kennedy Meadows to Tuolumne Meadows is a great backpacking trip on its own.
 So too the Carson Iceberg and Emigrant Wilderness sections of the Tahoe to Yosemite Trail are medium distance hiking trips in themselves, or can be crafted into parts of grand loops when combined with the PCT route through their respective wilderness areas.

-If your hike across either the Tahoe to Yosemite or Pacific Crest trails brings understanding of the broader nature of the terrain you are hiking through you will see a lifetime of amazing hiking opportunities laid out at your feet.
+If our hikes across the Tahoe to Yosemite and/or the Pacific Crest trails brings understanding of the broader nature of the terrain we are hiking through we will see a lifetime of amazing hiking opportunities laid out at our feet.